SwiftStudies/OysterKit/Documentation/STLR.md

 You can also use predefined character sets that match multiple characters.
 These are prefixed by a `.` and followed by the character set name.
 The following character sets are available at the moment:

-  - `.decimalDigits` All decimal digits from 0 to 9
+  - `.decimalDigit` All decimal digits from 0 to 9
-  - `.letters` All letters
+  - `.letter` All letters
-  - `.uppercaseLetters` All uppercase letters
+  - `.uppercaseLetter` All uppercase letters
-  - `.lowercaseLetters` All lowercase letters
+  - `.lowercaseLetter` All lowercase letters
-  - `.alphaNumerics` All letters and digits
+  - `.alphaNumeric` All letters and digits
-  - `.whitespaces` All whitespaces.
+  - `.whitespace` All whitespaces.
 For example tabs and spaces.
-  - `.newlines` All newline characters, matching for example both newline and carriage return
+  - `.newline` All newline characters, matching for example both newline and carriage return
-  - `.whitespacesAndNewlines` All white space and newline characters
+  - `.whitespaceOrNewline` All white space and newline characters
   - `.backslash` The backslash character

 For example, a rule to capture a co-ordinate might be

-    coord = .decimalDigits "," .decimalDigits
+    coord = .decimalDigit "," .decimalDigit

 This would match `3,4` for example.